arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/custom-container/content.md

 git clone https://source.foundries.io/factories/YOUR_FACTORY/containers.git -b devel
 ```

 Put the "x8-custom-test" folder in the repository.
-If you push the commit to "containers.git" a new target will automatically build on your Foundries.io Factory page.
+If you push the commit to "containers.git" a new target will automatically build on your FoundriesFactory, you can inspect it in the "Targets" page.

 ### Building and Running the Container

-After uploading the folder to the repository.
-Navigate into the "x8-custom-test" folder, that should be located on your board now.
+After the build is finished, it can take up to 10 minutes for your device to OTA update to this new version.
+You can inspect it via the "Devices" tab of your FoundriesFactory.
+After your device takes the update, navigate into the "x8-custom-test" folder, that should be located on your board now.
 This allows us to build our container with a simple command.
 Using ```docker build``` with a ```--tag``` will let us give the container a tag so we can easily keep track of what version of the build this is.

 ```python
 docker build --tag "x8-custom-test:latest" .